25 Must-Read Children’s Books By Black Authors

 Why are Black Сhildren’s Books Important?

-Many Black children grow up rarely (or without) seeing themselves or their culture reflected in children’s literature.
+Many Black American children grow up rarely (or without) seeing themselves or their culture reflected in children’s literature.
 Therefore, it’s critical to introduce Black children to children’s books by Black authors.
 Black authors write stories that help kids feel like they have a voice and that their identities are important.

 Who was the First Black Children’s Author?